 How Did This Happen?

-More recently, the prevalence of personal electronic devices and our incessant use of them close to bedtime has also been shown to disrupt sleep.
-Personal electronics often use blue light to affect the brightness of the screens on our smartphones, tablets, and TVs.
-Exposure to bright light, particularly blue light, at night has been shown to disrupt sleep patterns.
+More recently, the prevalence of personal electronic devices and our incessant use of them close to bedtime may be disrupting sleep.
+Personal electronics typically use blue light to affect the brightness of the screens on our smartphones, tablets, and TVs.
+Exposure to bright light, particularly blue wavelength light, at night can disrupt sleep patterns but can be reduced with blue light blocking glasses or blue light filtering screens.

 What Can We Do About It?

-Education about the importance of sleep is a first step, followed by making sure we’re prioritizing the importance of getting sufficient, qualitative sleep.
+Education about the importance of sleep is a first step, followed by making sure we’re prioritizing the importance of getting sufficient, high quality sleep.
+By studying sleep, we can learn new, adaptive ways to combat sleeplessness and greatly improve quality of life around the world.
 Proper sleep is as essential to good health as eating well and getting exercise.
-The CDC also made a few recommendations:
+The CDC makes these recommendations:

 - Establish later start times for middle and high schools